lvanschilfgaarde/lordcephei.github.io/pages/dmft1.md

 Once you have a converged spin-polarized QSGW calculation you still need some additional file required by **lmfdmft**{: style="color: blue"} and **ctqmc**{: style="color: blue"}.
 You can download them at [this link](https://lordcephei.github.io/assets/download/inputfiles/dmft-input.tar.gz).

-Let *qsgw*{: style="color: green} the folder with the QSGW calculation and *dmft-input*{: style="color: green} the one where you extracted the content of the .tar file linked above, then you dispatch relevant input files into two folders:
+Let *qsgw*{: style="color: green"} the folder with the QSGW calculation and *dmft-input*{: style="color: green"} the one where you extracted the content of the .tar file linked above, then you dispatch relevant input files into two folders:

 ```
 mkdir lmfinput qmcinput                                             # input folders
 cp qsgw/{ctrl,basp,site,rst}.ni lmfinput                            # copy relevant QSGW output